zulip/zulip-flutter/README.md

 - Lots of specific types of elements; see TODO comments

 - Specific types of elements that may inform architecture:
-  - Lists, with item indicators according to nesting level
+  - List item indicators according to nesting level
   - Layout interactions like `p+ul`
   - Lightbox for image attachments
   - TeX